-Host Broadcaster BBC decided to arrange the 1972 Eurovision Song Contest outside of London and the honour of hosting it went to the Scottish capital Edinburgh.
+Host Broadcaster BBC arranged the 1972 Eurovision Song Contest outside London for the first time.
+The honour of hosting went to the Scottish capital Edinburgh after Monaco, which won the year before, was unable to provide a suitable venue.
 The contest resulted in two big hits all over the continent: Après Toi by winner Vicky Leandros and Beg, Steal Or Borrow by The New Seekers who ended up in second place.

-Despite the victory of Monaco the previous year, the 1972 Eurovision Song Contest took place in Edinburgh.
-The reason that the contest did not take place in Monaco was because the small Mediterranean nation could not provide a decent venue.
-However, it was later rumoured that the real reason was that Monaco was not in a financial position to host the contest.
-The BBC took over and chose a venue outside of London for the first time.
+The BBC stepped in to host the Eurovision Song Contest in 1972 and chose a venue outside of London for the first time.
 The contest was broadcast live to Asia for the first time with viewers in Japan, Taiwan, The Philippines, Hong Kong and Thailand, all able to watch the show.
 It also was the first year that a video wall was used to present song titles and artists.

 About the winner

-For the third time already, Luxembourg won the song contest with the entry Aprés Toi performed by Vicky Leandros.
+Luxembourg won the song contest for the third time with the entry Aprés Toi performed by Vicky Leandros.
 The writer of the winning song, Yves Desca, also wrote the winning song of 1971 by Séverine.
-It was the first time in the history of the Song Contest that the same song writer won twice in a row and for two different countries.
+It was the first time in the history of the Song Contest that the same songwriter won twice in a row and for two different countries.

 Facts & figures